Kodotautas/Data-Engineering/11_Reinvent_sql_Bigquery/README.md

 ### Google reinventing SQL

-SQL (Structured Query Language) is the go-to language for managing and retrieving data from databases.
-It's been around for 50 years and is crucial for data engineers, developers, and analysts.
-However, while SQL is powerful, its syntax can be tricky, especially when you're dealing with complex queries.
-Recognizing these challenges, Google's researchers are working on a new way to write SQL that could make it easier and more intuitive.
+SQL, a 50-year-old language, is essential for database management.
+While its power is undeniable, its complex syntax can be challenging.
+Google is developing a simplified SQL approach for improved user experience.

 ### Traditional SQL, while powerful, has several key disadvantages: